 - By Dian Schaffhauser

-Democrasoft has released a free app that allows students to access online discussions in Collaborize Classroom via iOS devices.
+Instructure has released Canvas for Android, a free app that allows students and faculty to access the company's learning management system from Android mobile devices.